ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-detail.md

 * The HTKC servers need to communicate to the following infrastructure services:
   * DNS - Outbound UDP/53.
   * SMTP - Outbound mail server, typically TCP/25 (optional).
   * SYSLOG - An outbound UDP in the range 25 - 65535 if you want to use a remote syslog server (optional).
-KeyControl does not currently support TCP for syslog.
+KeyControl™ does not currently support TCP for syslog.
   * Backup and Restore via NFS (optional) - Inbound TCP and UDP/111 (portmapper), 2046 (lockd), 2047 (rpc statd), 2048 (rcpmountd), and 2049 (default NFS port).
   * NTP - Outbound NTP servers, typically UDP/123 or TCP/123.
-  * IBM Cloud IAM - Outbound TCP/443.
+  * {{site.data.keyword.cloud_notm}} IAM - Outbound TCP/443.
 Required for HPCS.

 * The HTKC servers need to communicate to each other:
   * TCP/443 (HTTPS).